-There is an excellent infographic on how long to keep paperwork or other files.
+There is an excellent infographic on how long it takes to keep paperwork or other files.
 While many things are important to keep, many more are not.
 Keeping too much junk around gets in the way.
-Cleaning up when you have down time can save valuable time when you need to concentrate.
+Cleaning up when you have downtime can save valuable time when you need to concentrate.

 3. Do Some Computer Maintenance

 A computer, being the most useful tool any of us have, is well worth taking care of.
 Uninstall unused software to access more RAM and help speed up load time.
 Delete cookies and cache relatively often to keep your internet browsers up to speed and refreshed.
 Organize documents and files to be able to easily find things in the future.